unnynet/unnynet-docs/ru/docs/requests_old/response_data.md

 # Requests, Response Data and Errors

-When you request any information from UnnyNet or submit leaderboard scores you can provide a callback method.
+When you request any information from Balancy or submit leaderboard scores you can provide a callback method.
 All methods are asynchronous, so it might take some time(usually milliseconds) for callback to be invoked.
 In the callback you are receiving ResponseData:

 ```csharp fct_label="Unity"
 public class Error {